Rogue's Yarn

-Rogue's Yarn is a 1957 British crime drama film directed by Vernon Sewell and starring Nicole Maurey, Derek Bond and Elwyn Brook-Jones.
-It was shot as a second feature at Brighton Studios.
-The film's sets were designed by the art director Bernard Sarron.
-It was distributed by the independent Eros Films.
+Rogue's Yarn is a 1957 British second feature crime drama film directed by Vernon Sewell and starring Nicole Maurey, Derek Bond and Elwyn Brook-Jones.
+It was written by Sewell and Ernle Bradford, and distributed by the independent Eros Films.

 Synopsis

 John Marsden is conducting a passionate affair with Frenchwoman Michele Cartier, but their hopes that his wealthy invalid wife will soon die are thwarted by her recovery.
-Pressured by his love Marsden begins planning a perfect crime to murder his wife at the family home while he is supposed to be sailing on his yacht between Newhaven and Le Havre in Normandy.
+Pressured by his lover, Marsden begins planning a perfect crime to murder his wife at the family home while he is supposed to be sailing on his yacht between Newhaven and Le Havre in Normandy.
 However, his hopes of getting clean away from the crime are threatened by the persistent investigations of Detective Inspector Walker.